 - the production of sperm

 Problems with erections

-Testosterone stimulates the penile tissues to produce nitric oxide, which starts several reactions that result in an erection.
+Testosterone stimulates the penile tissues to

-The following are other factors that can cause erectile dysfunction:
+Other factors that can cause erectile dysfunction

 - thyroid-related issues